jina-ai/docs/chapters/hub/hub-api.md

 # Jina Hub API Reference

-Jina Hub API allows users to `list`, `build` and `push` Hub images with configurable parameters.
+Jina Hub API allows users to :`login`: to Hub, :`list`:, :`build`:, :`push`: and create :`new`: Hub images with configurable parameters.
 This guide covers installing and setting up the API for a seamless experience with the Hub.

 ## Install: